Adoption Details For Boo aka Baby Boo!

 0 lbs

-Hi, I’m Boo – A Gentle Ball Python Looking for My Forever Home 🐍💛 I’ve been waiting patiently for over 18 months for someone to notice me.
-I came into the rescue back in September 2022 after a rough start to life.
-I was bought as a baby from a pet store, but when my first family had to move out of state, I was left behind.
-Thankfully, kind people made sure I was safe and brought me here.
-Since then, I’ve been growing, thriving, and getting lots of care and love in a foster home.
-Even though I’m listed as a common ball python, my clear patterns and colors make my foster family think I might have something extra in me—maybe blade or something in the yellow belly complex.
-What I know for sure is that I’m beautiful, calm, and gentle.
-My foster family sometimes calls me “Baby-Boo” because of my sweet personality.
-Most of the day, you’ll find me tucked away in my cozy hide, but I like to come out in the evenings (and sometimes mornings!) to explore.
-I’m just over 2 feet long right now and still growing.
-One of my favorite things is burrowing into fresh sphagnum moss—it keeps me comfortable and helps me shed smoothly.
-What I’m looking for is simple: a forever home where I’ll be safe, cared for, and loved.
-I’ll need the right habitat with secure housing, proper heating and humidity, and a diet that meets my needs.
-Don’t worry—my rescue friends will help guide you through everything so we can succeed together.
-I’ve known what it feels like to be left behind, but I haven’t let it change my gentle nature.
-I’m ready to bring calm, quiet charm into someone’s life.
-Could that be with you? 💛 If you’d like to make me part of your family, please click the Adoption Application button below—I can’t wait to meet you!
-Please Note: 📍 Applications are only accepted from adopters in or near San Diego County, California. 🚗 I can’t be shipped, but sometimes travel within Southern California can be arranged.
-Final decisions are made by the board of directors.
+🎃🐍 Hi, I’m Boo — your gentle (and slightly spooky) ball python looking for a forever home! 🐍💛 I’ve been patiently waiting for someone to notice me… maybe you’ll be the lucky trick-or-treater who scoops me up!
+I came to the rescue back in September 2022 after a bit of a scary start to life.
+I was bought as a baby from a pet store, but when my first family moved out of state, I got left behind.
+Thankfully, some kind humans made sure I was safe and brought me here, where I’ve been growing, thriving, and getting lots of love in a cozy foster home.
+Even though I’m a common ball python, my clear patterns and colors make my foster family think I might have a little “magic” in me — maybe a hint of blade or something from the yellow belly complex.
+What I do know is that I’m calm, gentle, and sweet enough to earn the nickname “Baby-Boo.”
+Most of the day, you’ll find me tucked into my cozy hide, but I love to slither out in the evenings (and sometimes mornings!) to explore.
+I’m just over 2 feet long for now and still growing.
+One of my favorite spooky hobbies?
+Burrowing into fresh sphagnum moss — it keeps me comfy and helps me shed smoothly! 🎃 A few fun facts about ball pythons like me: 🕸️ We’re primarily nocturnal, so we’re most active in the evenings and nights. 👻 We can grow to 3–5 feet long as adults and live 30–40 years with proper care. 🕷️ We’re generally gentle and easy to handle, making us great companions for responsible keepers. 💀 Our name comes from our habit of curling into a tight “ball” when we feel threatened — hence, ball python! 🍬 We love hides and burrowing, which help us feel safe and secure.
+What I’m looking for is simple: a forever home where I’ll be safe, loved, and cared for.
+I’ll need the right habitat with secure housing, proper heat and humidity, and a diet that keeps me happy and healthy.
+Don’t worry — my rescue friends will guide you through everything so we can succeed together.
+I know what it feels like to be left behind, but I haven’t let it scare me.
+I’m ready to bring gentle charm (and maybe a little Halloween magic!) into someone’s life.
+Could that be with you? 🎃💛 If you’d like to make me part of your family, please click the Adoption Application button below — I can’t wait to meet you! 🎃🕸️👻 ✨ PLEASE NOTE: 🎃 We can only accept applications from interested parties who are in or near San Diego County, California at this time. 🕷️ We do not ship reptiles 🚫✈️ but we may be willing to work with you if you are willing to travel 🚗 💀 #2 (spider) will depend on the animal that you are applying for and is at the discretion of the board of directors.

 Quick Reference Guide